-Judy Vizzari visits the garden of Jules Jay & Robin Longworth, from Hurstbridge.
-Jules is an active member of both North East Rangers Permaculture Group (NERP) and the Edible Hub Hurstbridge community garden.
+Judy Vizzari visits the garden of Jules Jay and Robin Longworth, from Hurstbridge.
+Jules is an active member of both North East Region Permaculture Group (NERP) and the Edible Hub Hurstbridge community garden.

 To get there, Google Maps advises me to travel north along the main Hurstbridge Road then to turn east through winding back-lanes to reach to the property … bad advice – I find myself consigned to dusty, barely labelled, unmade roads and my little car jumps nervously at every corner.
 I discover too late that there is an easier route!
 But this wayward trip is worthwhile all the same as the bushland is at its khaki best.